 Dave has never been a stranger to risks or the dedication it takes to start up a charity!
 In 1990, after seeing the images break of the orphans from Ceausescu’s regime in Romania, he decided, with the help of some friends, to get an aid wagon together and drive it across, hoping the medical supplies, beds, blankets and clothes would radically change the horrific conditions in which these children were living.
 What he didn’t know (and no-one knew) was that the few thousand shoebox gifts that went across with the convoy from Wrexham would grow into the biggest shoebox programme in the world!

 In 1994 Operation Christmas Child was amalgamated with the American led International Charity Samaritan’s Purse.
-Dave resigned from his job as Contracts Manager for a Window Installation company and became SP’s Overseas Projects Manager, delivering shoeboxes all across the world whilst developing their soccer programme & Second Chance programme; taking sports and games to street-children and juvenile convicts.
+Dave resigned from his job as Contracts Manager for a Window Installation company and became SP’s Overseas Projects Manager, delivering shoeboxes all across the world whilst developing their football programme & Second Chance programme; taking sports and games to street-children and those in juvenile detention facilities.

 From those years pioneering new programmes and visiting new countries grew the seeds for Teams4U.
 Seeing children without family or community, traumatised through abuse, war and poverty, laugh and play again through the sports programmes empowered Dave to make that the focus of T4U.